CLayer-dev/docs/docs/governance/governance-model.md

 - **No Network Control**: Does not control network operations, consensus, or governance decisions

 ### Network Control Model
-The Core Layer network is controlled by its validators and community:
+The CLayer network is controlled by its validators and community:

 - **Validator Governance**: Network controlled by distributed validator nodes
 - **Decentralized Consensus**: No single entity controls the blockchain